nwstephens/triton-xgboost/README.md

 ## PyTorch container

-The PyTorch container (v22.03) on NGC has many prebuilt libraries that makes doing data science easy.
+The PyTorch container (v22.03) on NGC has many pre-built libraries that makes doing data science easy.
 Mount the shared volume so you can save models to the model repository.

 ```
 sudo docker pull nvcr.io/nvidia/pytorch:22.03-py3